Dear Classmates and Friends/Family/ Guests of the Wonderful Class of ‘ 71:

 12:30 PM – 1:30 PM: Programs:

 - “Adding a Bit of Color and Light to the Brain” Associate Professor of Biology and Faculty Affiliate in Neuroscience Matt Carter discusses his collaborative research with students aiming to shine light on how factors such as sleep, food, and water produce sensations in the brain described as “tired / awake,” “hungry / full,” and “thirsty / quenched.”
-Room A, Williams Inn.
+Williams Inn Ballroom, Section B.

 - “What and How Will Your Grandchildren Learn” A discussion incorporating Judy Willis’ neuroscience expertise and David Sobel’s teaching and authorship on such subjects as “The Forest Kindergarten” or “Thinking Skills Developed in Nature.”
 John Chambers, with supervisory experience as Superintendent of Schools in Westchester, NY, moderates.
-Room B, Williams Inn.
+Williams Inn Ballroom, Section A.

 1:45 PM – 3:00 PM: Programs:

 - “What Would Chafe, Bobby Coombs, and Al Shaw Think: Coaching Today’s Williams Athlete” Athletics today on campus.
-Athletic Director and coaches discuss today’s Williams athletes, the changes in coaching, and the role of athletics in the College’s educational mission.
-Room A, Williams Inn.
+Coaches Kevin App (Men’s Basketball), Alicia Lee (Women’s Lacrosse), and Pat Manning (Women’s Basketball) discuss today’s Williams athletes, the changes in coaching, and the role of athletics in the College’s educational mission.
+Williams Inn Ballroom, Section A.

 - “Sondheim” Steve Lawson and Gordon Clapp trace Stephen Sondheim ’50, his artistic first steps while an undergraduate, and subsequent rise to becoming the leading theatrical composer/lyricist of our time.
 Steve will also share anecdotes from his personal acquaintance with Sondheim.
-Room B, Williams Inn.
+Williams Inn Ballroom, Section B.

 3:30 PM – 5:00 PM:”Women of ’71” This documentary by Paul Lieberman chronicles the experience of women on campus and their paths to becoming a critical and historical part of Williams ’71.
 The film runs 40 minutes, and will be followed by a panel discussion with female classmates and exchange students.
-Bronfman Auditorium.
+Bronfman Auditorium, Wachenheim Science Center in Falk Science Quad.

 6:00 PM – 7:00 PM: Cocktails in Class Tent.

-7:00 PM – 9:00 PM: Formal dinner in Class Tent with remarks by President Maud S. Mandel.
+7:00 PM – 10:00 PM: Formal dinner in Class Tent with remarks by President Maud S. Mandel.
 Business Casual attire.
 Maud will describe how ’71’s 50th Reunion Gift will be used and how it promotes the Williams strategic plan.
 There will also be remarks by Class President Steve Brown and Reunion Chair Rob Farnham.
+Suggested attire: business casual.

 Tuesday, August 9: